stereobooster/facets/README.md

 ## Backstory

-> [!WARNING]
-> Appearantly pagefind also supports [faceted search](https://pagefind.app/docs/js-api-filtering/) and [loading data from json](https://pagefind.app/docs/node-api/).
-I found out it only after implemented this library.
-I want to try it out

 The library inspired by [ItemsJS](https://github.com/itemsapi/itemsjs).
 There are only three solutions that do faceted searches on the client-side:

 - [Tanstack table](https://tanstack.com/table/).
 It is not a primary purpose of the library, though it's possible